mtricht/poe-rgb-keyboard/README.md

 - Read up on C++ best practices.
 - Get confirmation from GGG if I'm allowed to continue.
 - Test with a high energy shield.

+## Building
+Make sure to link the Coolermaster's SDK .lib and include the .dll found here: https://makerhub.coolermaster.com/custom-lighting/